ceodoe/4c-dl/README.md

 The reason *4c-dl-web* exists in the first place, is because I wanted to be able to just share a thread URL from my phone and have it get downloaded on my PC.
 This can be accomplished with an Android phone and a few apps:

 * [Readchan](https://play.google.com/store/apps/details?id=com.deezus.pchan&hl=en-US) - A great 4chan reader app (you can also just use a Web browser)
-* [Tasker](https://play.google.com/store/apps/details?id=net.dinglisch.android.taskerm&hl=en-US) - Automation framework or Android
+* [Tasker](https://play.google.com/store/apps/details?id=net.dinglisch.android.taskerm&hl=en-US) - Automation framework for Android
 * [AutoShare](https://play.google.com/store/apps/details?id=com.joaomgcd.autoshare&hl=en-US) - Tasker plugin that provides a share target

 Note that Tasker and AutoShare cost money, but they are cheap and well worth it if you enjoy automation.
 They are also both useful for lots more than just downloading 4chan threads.